 The most concise summary of his ideas appeared in the article Anarchist Communism: its Aims and Principles which appeared in the Reformers’ Year Book:1902.

-Quail implies that Marsh was an unquestioning associate of Kropotkin, aiding and abetting the latter’s group on Freedom.
-Nettlau, who knew Marsh well ,contradicts this, saying that he was clear sighted about Kropotkin’s faults and that he was one of he few people who could make Kroptkin understand what was not possible.
+Quail implies that Marsh was an unquestioning associate of Kropotkin, aiding and abetting the latter’s grip on Freedom.
+Nettlau, who knew Marsh well ,contradicts this, saying that he was clear sighted about Kropotkin’s faults and that he was one of he few people who could make Kropotkin understand what was not possible.
 Guy Aldred’s nasty comments about Marsh being a dilettante are not borne out by Marsh’s commitment in both time and money to the editing of Freedom.

 Aldred, Guy.
 Alfred Marsh in Dogmas Discarded Part II.
 Glasgow.